-In ancient times beets were a medicinal plant used to treat anemia, and rightly so: modern research has shown that beets contain haematopoietic iron and a rich supply of folic acid, which can help prevent certain types of anaemia.
+In ancient times beets were a medicinal plant used to treat anemia, and rightly so: modern research has shown that beets contain hematopoietic iron and a rich supply of folic acid, which can help prevent certain types of anemia.

 Beets are also rich in betaine, a secondary plant substance that stimulates liver function and strengthens the gallbladder.

-Beets are also a good option for dieters, as they containt nutrients in abundant amounts but very few calories, carbs and fats.
+Beets are also a good option for dieters, as they contain nutrients in abundant amounts but very few calories, carbs, and fats.

 |Beets Nutritional Info (100 g)|

 Fresh beets can be found in well-stocked supermarkets, specialty organic stores and at most farmers markets.
 When shopping for beets, ensure they feel very firm to the touch and that the skin looks intact.
 Remember that the smaller the beet, the more tender it is.
 Large beets tend to be more fibrous and have a woody taste.

 Beets can stay fresh in a cool place such as the refrigerator or a dark pantry for up to two weeks.

 If you’re preparing fresh beets, always remember to wear an apron and leave your favorite clothes in the closet, as beets leave stains.
 If you want to keep your hands red-free, wear disposable gloves while peeling and chopping, and a plastic cutting board if you don’t want to dye your wooden one dark red.

 One trick to bypass all this is by boiling the beat for thirty minutes before preparing.
 This will freeze much of the dye in place, and leave less of its red hue on your hands and cutting board.